Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/05_Ontologies.md

 - This LO builds on the knowledge from LO1/LO2 and demonstrates the practical use case.
 - The instructor should quickly introduce in the task to be done by the students.
-- The instructor can use Resource 1 and 2 to prepare for this presentation.
+- The instructor can use Resources&nbsp;1 and 2 to prepare for this presentation.

 **Exercise:**

 - Create or find a dataset with metadata.
 If the metadata is not already linked to an ontology, then conduct this task.
 - The learners get the dataset without the values from the ontology and should then find the relevant entries in the ontology and map the values to these terms.
-- The services in Resources 3&ndash;7 can be used for finding ontologies.
+- The services in Resources&nbsp;3&ndash;7 can be used for finding ontologies.
 - If a specialised software is available (and useful for the learners), then the exercise can be conducted using this software.
 Otherwise, this can be done manually e.g. using a spreadsheet software.
 - If the audience is known, adapt the dataset and/or ontology to the domain of the learners.